aws-samples/ecs-deep-learning-workshop/README.md

 </pre>

 **Checkpoint**
+Note that you did not need to authenticate docker with ECR because the [Amazon ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper) has been installed and configured for you on the EC2 instance.

-At this point you should have a working MXNet Docker image to deploy with ECS.
-If you don't see errors following the commands above, you should be in good shape.
+At this point you should have a working MXNet Docker image stored in an ECR repository and ready to deploy with ECS.

 ### Lab 3 - Deploy the MXNet Container with ECS: